Python-GIS-book/site/source/part2/chapter-05/md/01-introduction-to-geographic-data-in-python.md

     name: python3
 ---

-# Introduction to geographic data in Python
+# Geographic data in Python

 How do we represent geographic features such as roads, buildings, lakes or mountains on a computer?
 How can we read an image taken with a satellite sensor and use that in our analyses?
 How can we create a spatial network that can be used for navigation and finding the fastest route from A to B?
 This chapter introduces you to the fundamental data structures and formats that are most commonly used when working with Geographic Information Systems (GIS) and spatial data analysis.
 Geographers and GIS professionals might already be familiar with most of these concepts, but we hope this section helps beginners to grasp the basic concepts essential to understad the approached presented in this part of the book.